rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 {{pageNumber,auto}}
 \page
 # Rest & Recovery
 An adventuring character recovers HP and MP mainly through resting.
-There are 5 different kinds of resting conditions:

-- **Bad Condition**: Sleeping outdoors without proper equipment and on an empty stomach doesn't give the body, mind and soul the ease and support to properly recover.
-Takes 5 hours.
-- **Normal Condition**: Sleeping outdoors in a sleeping bag and doing a nightwatch rotation shift is enough to give a moment of rest and recovery.
-Takes 8 hours.
-- **Good Condition**: Having hearty meal, not taking night watch, sleeping in a cozy tent or next to a warm fire for a long time really makes a difference out there in the wild.
-Takes 8 hours.
-- **Exceptional Condition**: Having a feast, not taking night watch, sleeping in a warm and comfortable condition reinvigorates someone's spirits entirely!
-Takes 12 hours.
-- **Full Reset**: Completely recover's a character's HP & MP, and removes any debilitating conditions except for diseases and curses.
-Takes 1 week of rest with no adverse conditions (having time off in a Town in between adventures).
-Recovers fully from exhaustion.

-## Mantimentos/Rations
+## Provisions
-Food, firewood, water... to properly rest, a party needs to expend some resources.
+Food, firewood, water... to properly rest, a party needs to expend some provisions.
 To avoid tracking everything individually, it's recommended to simply have recorded how much money the party has in supplies.

 ## How to recover
 When the party decides to rest, they set up camp for the night.

-### Base Level and Rest CR
+### Difficulty and Rest CR
-The DM chooses the base condition for the rest, which may be Bad, Normal or even worse.
-Chose a base condition level for the situation.
-That number can be a negative or positive one, with 1 being normal, and the lesser the number, the worse the condition is.
+The DM chooses the base difficulty for the rest.
+Chose a base condition level for the situation, with 0 being a favorable and easy condition, and the higher the number, the more harsh the conditions (recommended 0-2 range for inexperienced adventurers, and to never go above 3).

-The DM also chooses secretly the CR of the rest, considering the location, time, weather and other adverse conditions that may apply.

-Recommendation for CR: 15 - (5* base level of rest)

-### Expending Resources
+### Expending Provisions
 When resting, expending more or less resources has an effect on the quality of the teams' sleep.
-This is how the amount of resources spent affects the level of the recovery.
+This is how the amount of resources spent affects the condition of the recovery.

-**Experiment with different prices**
 | amount spent per person | bonus |
 | ----------------------- | ----- |
 | 0                       | -3    |